 Zone Isolation Cylinder

-A specific gas nitrating process is applied to the PBR during manufacturing, which creates a hardened and non-corrosion finish to the i.d. of the PBR.
-This process is impregnated into the PBR material and does not affect diameter tolerances or separate during thermal material movements.
-The hardness allows for drilling tools to pass or rotate through the PBR without damaging the i.d. sealing surface of the PBR, during drilling of the horizontal section.
+A specific gas nitrating process is applied to the ZIC during manufacturing, which creates a hardened and non-corrosion finish to the i.d. of the ZIC.
+Unlike coatings, this process is impregnated into the ZIC material and does not affect diameter tolerances or separate during thermal material movements.

 - Thermally enhanced oil recovery applications – steam injection wells.

 - High temperature and pressure wells requiring debris / sealing capability during pipe movement.